paularmstrong/onerepo/docs/src/content/docs/api/namespaces/builders.md

 affectedThreshold?: number;
 ```

-Threshold of number of files until we fall-back and swap to workspace locations.
+Threshold of number of files until we fall-back and swap to Workspace locations.
 This exists as a safeguard from attempting to pass too many files through to subprocesses and hitting the limit on input argv, resulting in unexpected and unexplainable errors.

 ###### Default Value